andrey-osadchiy/Yandex_Practicum_Datasets_Downloader/README.md

-Title: Yandex Practicum Datasets Downloader
+# Yandex Practicum Datasets Downloader

-Description:
+## Description:

 This Python project helps download training datasets from Yandex Practicum.
 The project consists of two steps: getting a list of files and downloading them to your computer.

-Step 1 involves running a Python script on the Yandex Practicum platform to retrieve the list of files.
+**Step 1** involves running a Python script on the Yandex Practicum platform to retrieve the list of files.
 To do this, you can use the simulator or Jupyter Notebook project on the platform.
 The script is included in this project and can be found in the file step1.py.

-Step 2 involves downloading the data sets to your computer.
+**Step 2** involves downloading the data sets to your computer.
 To do this, you need to run the script step2.py on your local computer.
 Before running the script, make sure to assign the values obtained in step 1 to the assets variable.

-Instructions:
+## Instructions:

 To use this project, follow these steps: